 Paper 3 (2 hours 30%) – Practical techniques (data analysis, practical techniques, synoptic, (multiple choice, short and long answer written)

-Chemistry is a highly rewarding degree level course and many of our students continue on to study it at the UK’s top Universities, including Oxford and Cambridge, and it is also essential for university degree courses in Biology, Physiotherapy, Chemical Engineering, Medicine, Dentistry, Veterinary Science, and Biochemistry.
-It is also a well-considered A level for many other degree courses such as Engineering, Law and Accountancy.
+Chemistry is a highly rewarding degree level course and many of our students continue on to study it at the UK’s top universities, including Oxford and Cambridge.
+Chemistry is also essential for university degree courses in Biology, Physiotherapy, Chemical Engineering, Medicine, Dentistry, Veterinary Science, and Biochemistry.
+It is a well-considered A level for many other degree courses such as Engineering, Law and Accountancy.

 WHAT DO OUR STUDENTS SAY: